IamJackReed/base/_posts/2020-08-20-managing-technical-risk.md

 This [video](https://www.scrum.org/resources/defer-constraining-commitments) focuses is on how decisions about constraining commitments can be made now or postponed for when you have more information to make the best decisions.

 #### A Crystal Ball to Prioritise Technical Debt (GOTO 2017)
-In this [keynote](https://youtu.be/SdUewLCHWvU), Adam Tornhill illustrates the power of analyzing technical debt and provides methods and tools to do so
+In this [keynote](https://youtu.be/SdUewLCHWvU), Adam Tornhill illustrates the power of analyzing technical debt and provides methods and tools to do so.